Swiss National Bank says ready to intervene to stem franc's rise | Business

 Swiss National Bank says ready to intervene to stem franc's rise

+The Swiss National Bank repeated on Monday its pledge to intervene on the currency markets after safe-haven inflows briefly pushed the Swiss franc above parity with the euro.
+"The Swiss franc is currently sought after as a refuge currency, along with the US dollar and the yen," the central bank said in a statement.

-The Swiss National Bank repeated on Monday its pledge to intervene on the currency markets after safe-haven inflows pushed the Swiss franc above parity in its valuation versus the euro.
+The Swiss National Bank repeated on Monday its pledge to intervene on the currency markets after safe-haven inflows briefly pushed the Swiss franc above parity with the euro.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)